Home Info Centre Summer risks at rentals

 Summertime is when many landlords and their property managers want to be able to kick back a little and chill – not be called out to a rental property to attend to a problem that could have been avoided with a little proactive planning.

-Here we explore six summertime risks and offer some tips to help landlords and property managers address them.
+In this article we explore five summertime risks and offer some tips to help landlords and property managers proactively address them.

 House fires